teekag/teekag/README.md

 Here are some key elements of an effective data-driven discovery process that I am focusing on:

 - *Dimensional Analysis and Feature Selection:* Uncovering patterns through dimensional analysis, and selecting relevant features using probabilistic methods, such as SHAP, to streamline the modeling process.
-- *Deep-Knowledge Spaces and Memory Compression:* By creating deep-knowledge spaces, employing memory compression techniques, guided through mathematical and physical principles, for the accuracy of outputs is significantly enhanced.
+- *Deep-Knowledge Spaces and Memory Compression:* By creating deep-knowledge spaces, employing memory compression techniques, guided through mathematical and physical principles, accuracy of outputs is significantly enhanced.
 - *Reduced Order Models (ROMs) for Interpolation:* Utilizing reduced order models facilitates seamless interpolation of outputs between humans and raw data, enabling effective communication and understanding of complex datasets.

 **Differential Programming**